Thursday, October 16, 2025

 JFK was assassinated because he was going to win the 1964 re-election while fighting poverty, corruption, socialism, racism, and wanting to go to space.
 It was noted by pollsters that JFK was going to win re-election in 1964 after passing his Equal Opportunity in Employment Law that also ended segregation.
 JFK was able to lead the United States by choosing to fight racism.
 JFK was a devout Catholic who was righteous and fought against tyranny and evil.
 While probably being intimidated by Hoover and his FBI associates, JFK was able to lead the country far from racism into desegregation, justice, and equality.
 JFK decided to fight against evil despite the intimidation and envy.

 JFK was going to visit Texas in a motorcade when he was shot by an idolatrous socialist using a sniper rifle.
 JFK was told days before, that there may be threats against him, and JFK did not fear.
 JFK was shot by Lee Harvey Oswald who was a known socialist.
-A day after Lee Harvey Oswald had killed JFK, Lee Harvey Oswald was also shot and killed describing how socialism does not help anyone.
+A day after Lee Harvey Oswald had killed JFK, Lee Harvey Oswald was also shot and killed by Jack Ruby describing how socialism does not help anyone.
 Instead of being given a vacation or a reward, Lee Harvey Oswald was shot by, most likely, another idolatrous socialist.
 This was to prevent Lee Harvey Oswald from speaking the truth and telling others who sent him to murder JFK.
 JFK probably had a lot of enemies since he chose to be distinct and different by fighting for civil rights instead of standing down.
-JFK similar to MLK may have been hated and envied by Hoover, Sullivan, and the FBI, socialists, communists, idolators, monopoly "capitalists", and racists who opposed the civil rights movement in the 1960s.
+JFK similar to MLK may have been hated and envied by Hoover, Sullivan, and the FBI, socialists, communists, idolators, monopoly "capitalists", and racists who opposed the Civil Rights Movement in the 1960s.
 Racism was business as usual for the socialists also seen in the Soviet Union where a caste system benefits the few at the expense of the majority.
 JFK gave us hope to know that despite opposition, being righteous is preferred.
 The civil rights movement would be a success and the Soviet Union would collapse in the 1990s with Reagen, Pope John Paul II, and Aleksandr Solzhenitsyn speaking truth and fighting for righteousness.
 (Despite the times that we live, we can keep persevering obeying the commandments of Moses and preaching King Jesus Christ.
 We can persevere preaching truth and not believe the temporary lies of the snake that wants individuals to fight with each other over ethnicity, social class, age, gender, and even over sports teams.)

 No comments: